Last Updated on June 29, 2025 by maisouivilla1@gmail.com

 Sharks in Jamaica: Why Jamaica Wouldn’t Make the Cut for an Episode of Shark Week

-Discovery Channel’s Shark Week, which has been around since 1988, comes around every July or August for a whole week, captivating millions of viewers with an uneasy blend of pseudo-science, fiction, and entertainment focused on sharks.
-The question always comes up, “Are there sharks in Jamaica?”
+Discovery Channel’s Shark Week, which has been making waves every July or August since 1988, captivates millions with its dramatic blend of science, fiction, and adrenaline-pumping entertainment centered on sharks.

 The Fear of Sharks